MicrosoftDocs/VBA-Docs/api/PowerPoint.GroupShapes.md

 # GroupShapes Object (PowerPoint)

 Represents the individual shapes within a grouped shape.
 Each shape is represented by a  **[Shape](PowerPoint.Shape.md)** object.
-Using the[Item](PowerPoint.GroupShapes.Item.md)method with this object, you can work with single shapes within a group without having to ungroup them.
+Using the [Item](PowerPoint.GroupShapes.Item.md)method with this object, you can work with single shapes within a group without having to ungroup them.

 ## Example